MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 2. **Client configuration:** Install **UEFI Manager**, available from the [Surface IT Toolkit Library](surface-it-toolkit-library.md), on all Surface devices targeted for management.

-3. **Powershell scripts:** Go to the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md) to download and modify the PowerShell scripts as appropriate for your environment.
+3. **PowerShell scripts:** Go to the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md) to download and modify the PowerShell scripts as appropriate for your environment.
 Use Microsoft Configuration Manager to deploy the scripts (as applications) to target devices, following the instructions in [Use Microsoft Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

 Refer to the embedded comments for usage guidance.
 See [Appendix: SEMM PowerShell Scripts tech reference](#appendix-semm-powershell-scripts-tech-reference) for definitions and prerequisites.